 Remember, what you see as a conversion in Google Ads may be completely different from what you see as a Conversion in Google Analytics.
 Google Ads is going to show you the product that someone clicked on that ultimately led to a conversion which may not at all be the same thing as what they bought.
 Google Analytics is always going to show you what people bought.

-Just keep in mind the King of All Rules when you are evaluating whether or not to raise or lower the bid for any given product.
-You need to spend less per conversion than you make on your AVERAGE CONVERSION (not a conversion for that specific product).
-The profit on the sale of an individual product has nothing at all to do with its bid cost per average conversion on your website.
+Just keep in mind the King of All Rules ... when you are evaluating whether or not to raise or lower the bid for any given product.
+You need to spend less per conversion than you make on your AVERAGE CONVERSION (not necessarily a conversion for that specific product).
+You can't make money if the average cost of a conversion is more than your average profit per sale!

 Rule #4 - Your Product Name is Everything!

 Despite the fact that Google asks for all kinds of information about brands, MPNs, GTINs, product categories, etc,, the ONLY thing they appear to use in determining what search terms to show a product for is the name of the product.

 Because of that, it's a good idea to get everything you can into your product names - model number, color, material, brand name, and even a keyword phrase if there is room.
 In other words, the words people use when they search.